 Ahead of 'concerning' wildfire season, Idaho Power talks outages, prevention

-Low humidity, high heat and is pointing to a high-risk fire season.
+Low humidity and high heat are pointing to a high-risk fire season.
 Idaho Power is helping residents prepare for potential outages and revving up efforts to prevent their systems from causing wildfires.

 A mild winter has set stage for a very dry summer.